 - More commonly, an OmniMark program may be required to do element qualifier-like tests based on dynamic information in the document being parsed.
 An example of this is ICADD and other HyTime-like applications.
 In these applications, attribute values can contain the names of other elements and element qualifier-like conditions or transformations, which can readily be implemented by stepping over the

-current elements
+current elements.

 - The "address" of an element can be determined by stepping over

-and enquiring as to the occurrence
+current elements and enquiring as to the occurrence of each opened element.

 Generated: April 21, 1999 at 2:00:47 pm